JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 > kubectl<br/>
 > kubectl is supported within one minor version (older or newer) of kube-apiserver.

-So if you are using `kubectl` version e.g., `1.12` and your Kubernetes cluster is `1.25`, then you might not have all the capabilities available in `kubectl` that you would have in `1.25` version.
+So, if you are using `kubectl` version e.g., `1.12` and your Kubernetes cluster is `1.25`, then you might not have all the capabilities available in `kubectl` that you would have in `1.25` version.
 And as I showed above, since it's just a REST API Client, then you might not even notice if something is not working as expected.

-**This has happened with real customers!** It's quite confusing if you expect to something to happen but it doesn't and you don't see any error messages.
+**This has happened with real customers!** It's quite confusing if you expect something to happen but it doesn't and you don't see any error messages.

 Therefore, as a reminder for myself, I have this in my deployment scripts: